verticle-io/spring-cloud-gateway-kubernetes/README.md

 # spring-cloud-gateway-kubernetes
-Spring Cloud Gateway with Kubernetes Gateway API CRD support and APIkey authentication
+Spring Cloud Gateway with Kubernetes Gateway API CRD support and APIkey authentication.

+Use with Gateway Operator (https://gatewayoperator.verticle.io) to install instances.